ausnimbus/mariadb-component/README.md

 The following environment variables are available to configure your MariaDB instance:

 - **MYSQL_ROOT_PASSWORD**
   This variable is mandatory and specifies the password that will be set for the MariaDB root superuser account.
-In the above example, it was set to my-secret-pw.

 - **MYSQL_DATABASE**
   This variable is optional and allows you to specify the name of a database to be created on image startup.
 If a user/password was supplied (see below) then that user will be granted superuser access (corresponding to GRANT ALL) to this database.